Han Kuang Exercise

 The Han Kuang Exercise (漢光演習 (Hànguāng Yǎnxí)) is the annual military exercise of the Republic of China Armed Forces in Taiwan, Penghu, Kinmen and Matsu for combat readiness in the event of an attack from the People's Liberation Army of the People's Republic of China.

 Overview

 The exercise is divided into two phases, which are the Command Post Exercise (CPX) and the computer-simulated war gaming followed by Field Training Exercises (FTX).
+It is generally five days long.

 Since at least 2017 the exercise has been fully bilingual with both Mandarin and English being used.

 History

 1984

 The exercise was first held by Army General Hau Pei-tsun (the then Chief of the General Staff) on 23 April 1984.

 2000

 The 2000 exercise was held on August, focusing on anti-missile, anti-landing, anti-airborne landing and anti-air raid.

 2001

 The 2001 exercise was held from 26 March until 28 April.

 2006

 The 2006 exercise was held at the coastal area of Yilan County, attended by President Chen Shui-bian and Vice President Annette Lu and involving around 13,000 servicemen.
 It was the first time the Patriot-II missiles were deployed.